 Swimming pools are a great way for dogs to exercise and have fun, but there are a lot of things that can go wrong.
 Swimming can irritate skin and ear allergies and infections, drinking way too much water can cause a dangerously low blood sodium level, and overexcited dogs sometimes aspirate water into their lungs.
 Of course, drowning is a terrifying possibility for any animal.

 Most dogs only drink a little pool water and won’t have any immediate problems.
-But some of the symptoms that stem from drinking too much pool water include:
+But some of the symptoms that stem from drinking too much pool water or contact with concentrated chlorine products include:

 - Decreased appetite

 Pool Chemicals Are Not Safe for Dogs to Drink

 Most backyard pool owners add multiple chemicals on a regular basis to keep the water clear and free from bacteria.
 People use algaecides, water clarifiers, and metal sequestrants thinking no one would ever actually drink them.
 Dogs never seem to get the memo, though!